-On February 4, 2002, we and MCC filed a registration statement with the SEC under which we may sell debt securities unconditionally guaranteed by MCC for a maximum amount of \$1.5 billion.
+On February 4, 2002, we filed a registration statement with the SEC under which we may sell any combination of common and preferred stock, debt securities, warrants and subscription rights, for a maximum aggregate amount of \$1.5 billion.
 The SEC declared this registration statement effective on February 13, 2002.